Koszul duality between Higgs and Coulomb categories $\mathcal{O}$: The Higgs side

-\item The codimension 2 subspace is the intersection of two hyperplanes $\vp_i(\gamma)=\ep_i$ and $\vp_j(\gamma)=\ep_j$.
-The resulting relation here is a consequence of (\ref{wall}), but we include it for completeness.
-In this case, the codimension 2 subspace lies in no other hyperplanes by the genericity of $\ep_i$.
-We label the adjacent chambers $\boldsymbol{\pi},\boldsymbol{\rho},\sgns, \boldsymbol{\tau}$ as shown.
-We then have the relation
+\item \emph{The codimension 2 subspace does not lie in a root hyperplane, and thus is the intersection of some number of matter hyperplanes.} The resulting relation here is a consequence of (\ref{wall}), but we include it for completeness.
+The relation (\ref{wall}) says that the two paths joining the chambers opposite the codimension 2 subspace that go around it in the two opposite ways are equal.